The Ultimate Guide to Level Up Your Veterinary Social Media Calendar

 Aside from providing relevant content to your veterinary social media calendar, you can even create special promos or events to observe these special events.
 For example, February is Pet Dental Health Month.
 It would be best to take advantage of this by running a special on teeth cleanings for pets for that month.

-Not only is this important information for pet owners, but it’s also a great opportunity to create valuable educational content such as infographics, videos, before and after images, and so on.
-The more visual, the better!
+Not only is this vital information for pet owners, but it’s also a great opportunity to create valuable educational content such as infographics, videos, before and after images, etc. The more visual, the better!

 Tip #2: Decide How Frequently Your Veterinary Practice Will Post

 You don’t necessarily have to post every day of the week.
-You can post thrice or four times, so you don’t run out of posts to use.
-For example, once you post on Tuesday, you can skip Wednesday, then publish something on Thursday.
+You can post thrice or four times so you don’t run out of posts to use.
+For example, once you post on Tuesday, you can skip Wednesday and publish something on Thursday.
 Then, you can come up with fun weekend posts on Friday and Saturday.

 You should note that just because a post is published doesn’t mean you should forget about it afterward.
 Your audience will post comments or send you messages about your post.
 Someone on your veterinary team can monitor them and continue the conversation.
 This helps to build a strong relationship with your online community.